krzychuszala/krzychuszala/README.md

 - 👋 Hi, I’m @krzychuszala
-- 👀 I’m interested in c and c++.
-- 🌱 I’m currently learning a little of assembly language.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...